guptaishaan/SharkBMI/README.md

 ![Author Image](/image000000.png)

 Hello!
-I'm [Your Name], the creator of this project.
-I am a [brief description about yourself, e.g., "software developer with a passion for open-source projects"].
+I'm Ishaan Gupta, the creator of this project.
+I am a research intern at the CSU Monterey Bay Marine Biology Lab, and am an avid public speaker who advocates against environmental injustices.
+Specifcally, I have a love for solving ecological and natural disaster based problems with modern technology.

 ### About Me:
-- Role: [Your Role]
+- Role: Research Intern @ CSUMB
-- Interests: [Your Interests]
+- Interests: Environmental Engineering (with a focus in Ecology and Disaster Prevention)
-- Contact: [Your Contact Information]
+- Contact: ishaangupta0408@gmail.com

 ## How to Navigate the Code

 The project structure is as follows:

+1)